 Cognitive sensor systems, machine learning and intelligent monitoring open up access to new markets and widen the scope of applications for nondestructive testing.
 In this interview, we are talking with Prof. Dr.-Ing.
 Randolf Hanke, director of Fraunhofer Institute for Nondestructrive Testing IZFP and deputy director of Fraunhofer Institute for Integrated Circuits IIS/EZRT, about the impact of digitalization and the opportunities it presents for nondestructive testing.

 Professor Hanke, how would you define nondestructive testing?Until a few years ago, nondestructive testing (NDT for short) was taken to mean the process of examining components and products for quality defects without having to take them apart or destroy them.
 That’s still the case today, but the definition has become a little more complicated.

 What’s changed?Our current view of NDT is restrictive and incomplete, there’s no doubt about that, both in terms of the solution of NDT problems and in the range of possible application for NDT techniques.
 Imagine you’re in Munich on business and you’re invited to the Oktoberfest.
 You’d look completely out of place in a suit and tie; what you need are authentic German Lederhosen.
 So, you go ahead and order a pair on the Internet, wear them to the beerfest, and impress everyone with your dress sense.
 At the end of the evening, you take off the Lederhosen and hang them in the closet, where they will remain unworn for 364 days.
 Some might hit upon the clever idea of sending the Lederhosen back to the store where they were bought.
 And this brings us back to nondestructive testing: when they receive returned goods, vendors need to inspect their condition to determine whether they are still salable.
 Nondestructive testing methods can be easily adapted to such tasks.
 This is a huge market for sensor technology, but nobody would describe it as nondestructive testing in the usual sense.

-Absolutely!
+So, you see new markets opening up for nondestructive testing in the future?Absolutely!
 Just look at the product lifecycle: A product goes through a period before manufacturing and a period after manufacturing.
 It all begins with the raw material and, sooner or later, ends up with the recycling or reuse of the product.
 Inbetween, the product goes through a whole series of value creation phases, including trade, transport and e-commerce.
 What you have to consider is where there might be more customers and potential users of NDT technologies, specifically, what issues are of importance to these customers and what solutions we can offer.
 These are by no means restricted to production scenarios.

-The first question you have to ask yourself is what customers don’t want.
+What do you think customers want?The first question you have to ask yourself is what customers don’t want.
 I think it’s safe to assume that most customers don’t have any great interest in test systems in the conventional sense.
 Customers want solutions that are smart, offer added value, and help them to optimize their processes.
 Such solutions might use, for example, cognitive sensors that are smart enough to determine what data needs to be collected and analyzed to deliver the information needed to make the right decisions.
 This principle applies to every business sector, any process, and any imaginable task.
 Our collaborative project with the startup company Mifitto is a good example.
 We were asked to find the most efficient and cost-effective way of extracting digital data on the internal dimensions of thousands upon thousands of different pairs of shoes so that online shoppers can be sure of choosing the right size.
 We were able to deliver the necessary information based on precise, high-speed computed tomography data, and we also created a further significant source of added value by combining highly accurate X-ray data with intelligent software.
 As a result, Mifitto could advise its customers not only on size alone, but also on what shoe would provide the optimum fit.